New Supervisor Challenges: Advice for New Managers

 The new appointee may have come from within the ranks of those they are now required to supervise and may not have been the popular choice for the position.

 They may be facing hostility from some who feel that the wrong person has been put in place and they may have to address resentment from others who felt that they should’ve been appointed to the position.

 The new supervisor may have been transferred from another area or department within the company, or from outside of the organization, and could find themselves being viewed as interlopers who are not welcome in this environment.

-And yet, they have been placed in the position and have a job to do, which must be done well they wish to further their career.
+And yet, they have been placed in the position and have a job to do, which must be done well if wish to further their career.

 What would you do?

-There is no one solution for the many people who face this quandary but having worked with many in this position over the course of my career, I would like to offer my thoughts.
+There is no a one-size-fits-all solution for the many people who face this quandary, but having worked with many in this position over the course of my career, I would like to offer my thoughts.

 They must hold themselves to the same, or higher, standard as the rest of the group.
 Double standards (these rules apply to you, but not to me) are not only viewed as open displays of arrogance but also serve to widen the divide between managers and staff and contribute to a culture of them vs us.
 Eating lunch in the executive dining room while the rest of the team files into the staff cafeteria fosters neither respect nor confidence in the leadership.

 They must set high standards of accountability and expectations for each team member, and be unyielding in holding all to those standards.
 In other words, they must raise the bar for all.